This guest piece was written by Heidi Olson, RN, MSN, CPN, SANE-P, an expert witness and child victim advocate. 4-minute read.

 About the Author

-Heidi Olson, RN, MSN, CPN, SANE-P is a Certified Pediatric Nurse and Certified Pediatric Sexual Assault Nurse Examiner (SANE), she is also the Founder and President of Paradigm Shift Training and Consulting, which equips healthcare workers with skills to be able to identify and treat victims of trafficking and exploitation.
-Heidi previously managed the SANE Program at a large children’s hospital where she performed/reviewed over 1,500 pediatric sexual assault exams, many of them trafficking cases, communicated with a large multidisciplinary team, and educated hundreds of staff members on relevant topics regarding sexual violence.
+Heidi Olson, RN, MSN, CPN, SANE-P, is a Certified Pediatric Nurse and Certified Pediatric Sexual Assault Nurse Examiner (SANE).
+She is also the Founder and President of Paradigm Shift Training and Consulting.
+The organization equips healthcare workers with skills to identify and treat victims of trafficking and exploitation.
+She previously managed the SANE Program at a large children’s hospital.
+In this role, she performed and reviewed over 1,500 pediatric sexual assault exams, many involving trafficking cases.
+Additionally, she communicated with a large multidisciplinary team and educated hundreds of staff members on relevant topics regarding sexual violence.
 Heidi also serves as an expert witness in civil and criminal trials related to sexual assault.

-In 2019, Heidi implemented an evidence-based screening process in an Emergency Department, which has resulted in hundreds of vulnerable children being identified as victims of exploitation.
-Heidi has testified in favor of bills that have been passed into law and most recently, Heidi testified at a briefing in Washington D.C. about protecting children online.
-Over the last few years, Heidi has presented over 200 times internationally about recognizing human trafficking, child-on-child sexual assault, pornography, and exploitation.
+In 2019, Heidi implemented an evidence-based screening process in an Emergency Department.
+This process has resulted in hundreds of vulnerable children being identified as victims of exploitation.
+Heidi has testified in favor of bills that have been passed into law.
+Most recently, she testified at a Washington, D.C. briefing about protecting children online.
+Over the last few years, Heidi has presented internationally about recognizing human trafficking, child-on-child sexual assault, pornography, and exploitation.
+She has done so over 200 times.
 Heidi has also been featured in several documentaries, including Vulnerable Innocence, which has won 24 awards.

 Support this resource